 Lauren Suggett is Product Marketing Manager at Nitro.
 She is a Southern California native and had never used a real PDF editor before working at Nitro.
 You can find her demanding free samples in the cheese section at your local grocery store.

-Since the launch of the Nitro Productivity Suite on June 12th, we’ve been fielding some common incoming questions about what it is, how it works, and how it’s different than what Nitro has offered in the past.
+Since the launch of the Nitro Productivity Suite, your enterprise’s one stop shop productivity solution, we’ve been fielding some common incoming questions about what it is, how it works, and how it’s different than what Nitro has offered in the past.
 We aggregated your queries, answered them, and put it all together for you in this handy blog post.
 Go forth and be educated!

 Don’t see your Nitro Productivity Suite question represented here?
-Ping us on Twitter @NitroHQ.
+Ping us on Twitter @NitroHQ or check out our FAQ page.

 The Nitro Productivity Suite is our new, integrated suite of products for which we offer three different plans.
 The Individual plan can be purchased online and includes Nitro Pro and Nitro Cloud.
 Customers eligible for our Business and Enterprise plans receive additional services and can contact our sales team directly for information on pricing and packaging.
 The Nitro Productivity Suite is still a fraction of the cost of Adobe® Acrobat® DC and DocuSign, and is the only solution that provides advanced desktop PDF editing tools; simple, intuitive, and unlimited workflows for completing forms and eSigning documents; and convenient PDF productivity tools you can use in any web browser.
 At this time, only the complete Nitro Productivity Suite is available for purchase online.
 The only difference between our previous online purchase experience—where only Nitro Pro 11 was available—and the current purchase experience offering the full suite, is that now, you get even more for your money.